Nikolai Budarin: Mir EO-25

-From January 28 to August 25, 1998, he participated in a space mission as a board engineer of the 25th long-term expedition aboard the Mir orbital station.
-The Soyuz TM-27 spacecraft with Budarin, cosmonaut Talgat Musabayev and ESA astronaut Léopold Eyharts lifted off from the Baikonur Cosmodrome on January 29, 1998, at 16:33:42 UTC.
-Following a two-day autonomous flight the Soyuz spacecraft docked with the Mir station on January 31, 1998.
+From 28 January to 25 August 1998, he participated in a space mission as a board engineer of the 25th long-term expedition aboard the Mir orbital station.
+The Soyuz TM-27 spacecraft with Budarin, cosmonaut Talgat Musabayev and ESA astronaut Léopold Eyharts lifted off from the Baikonur Cosmodrome on 29 January 1998, at 16:33:42 UTC.
+Following a two-day autonomous flight the Soyuz spacecraft docked with the Mir station on 31 January 1998.
 Musabayev and Budarin together with NASA astronaut Andy Thomas became the 25th resident crew of Mir.
 First in the focus of the crew was the French mission PEGASE which was mainly dedicated to the life sciences, physical sciences physiques and space technology.
 They also worked on common scientific experiments.
-Soyuz TM-27 carrying Budarin, Musabayev and Yuri Baturin landed near Dzhezkazgan on August 25, 1998 at 05:24:44 UTC.
+Soyuz TM-27 carrying Budarin, Musabayev and Yuri Baturin landed near Dzhezkazgan on 25 August 1998 at 05:24:44 UTC.
 During the Soyuz and Mir missions Budarin spent 207 days, 12 hours and 51 minutes in space.